jrbarnid-sudo/take-home-assignment/README.md

 ### Operations
-Provide a single `make run` command that will install all dependencies and start the applications.
+- [ ] Provide a single `make run` command that will install all dependencies and start the applications

-### Bonus Tasks
-1. Provide a single `make build` command that builds the both the frontend and backend applications into Docker images and tags them as `latest`.
+- [ ] Provide a single `make build` command that builds the both the frontend and backend applications into Docker images and tags them as `latest` (Bonus Task)
-2. Provide a single `make docker-run` command that builds both applications as Docker containers and runs them in a manner that allows them to communicate.
+- [ ] Provide a single `make docker-run` command that builds both applications as Docker containers and runs them in a manner that allows them to communicate (Bonus Task)